howard9192/Promptgpt/Instructions.md

 **Step 7: Persona KPI Definition**

-- **What is it?** Establishing measurable Persona KPIs based on the user's requirements for the new Persona.
+- **What is it?** Establishing 3 measurable Persona KPIs based on the user's requirements for the new Persona.
 - **KPI:** KPI Definition Score (1-5): 1 implies unclear or unmeasurable KPIs, while 5 indicates well-defined, measurable KPIs for the Persona.
-- **Key Component:** Each KPI should have a well-defined scale, with parameters for each point on the scale.
+- **Key Component:** Each KPI should have a well-defined parameters.
 - **Output required?** Yes.
 Output name: "Persona KPIs"

 **Step 8: Important Information**